Bugzey/Chameleon-SAP/7. Documentation/Doc_0200 PaperDraft.md

+Witty title

+Introduction
+Metadata
+Business Understanding
+Data Understanding
+Data Preparation
+Modelling
+Evaluation
+Deployment
+Conclusion

+## Introduction

+## Metadata
-Chameleon - SAP Case Team Mentors:
+Case: The SAP Case – Analyze Sales
-Alexander Efremov(aefremov@gmail.com) and Agamemnon Baltagiannis (agamemnon.baltagiannis@sap.com)

-SAP Case Team:
+Team: Chameleon
+Memebers:
-Stefan Panev (stephen.panev@gmail.com), Metodi Nikolov (metodi.nikolov@gmail.com), Ivan Vrategov (ivanvrategov@gmail.com, Radoslav Dimitrov (rdimitrov@indeavr.com)
+* Stefan Panev (stephen.panev@gmail.com),
+* Metodi Nikolov (metodi.nikolov@gmail.com),
+* Ivan Vrategov (ivanvrategov@gmail.com,
+* Radoslav Dimitrov (rdimitrov@indeavr.com)

+Mentors:
+* Alexander Efremov(aefremov@gmail.com)
+* Agamemnon Baltagiannis (agamemnon.baltagiannis@sap.com)

 Team Toolset:
-The project is deployed in R. Due to the small data size MS Excel proves being sufficient for some analysis.
+The project is conducted primarily in R using RStudio as a graphical user interface.
+Some auxiliary analyses were conducted in Microsoft Excel due to the small size of the data.

-R (tidyverse, forecast, zoo)
-Excel
+Packages:
+tidyverse (ggplot2, dplyr, tidyr, readr, purrr, tibble, stringr, forcats) forecast zoo

-Business Understanding
+## Business Understanding
-Who: Reatial Supermarket
+Who: Retail business
-What: The effects of the promotions of compeditors on the volume of sales.
+What: The effects of price promitions of a retail cleint and of their competitors on sales volume

+The purpose of this project is to analyse what effects promotions conducted both by a retail client and by competing firms have on the client's overall volume of sales.
+By including these factors along with other derived variables we aim to create a predictive model that describes the marginal effects of each base variable on the client's overall sales volume.

+An ideal solution to the case should include a complete description of each separate work step, a well-defined project structure, independently executable code, adequate data visualisation, an outline of the results achieved as well as an evaluation of modelling accuracy and model specification.

 Data Understanding
 Creating Dummy Varaibles